eceozdemir/dsa210-TermProject/README.md

 https://archive-api.open-meteo.com/v1/archive?latitude=41.01933&longitude=29.015692&start_date=2025-01-01&end_date=2025-04-23&hourly=temperature_2m,relative_humidity_2m,precipitation,rain,snowfall,windspeed_10m&timezone=Europe%2FIstanbul

 Since Open-Meteo does not directly provide daily averages, I manually calculated the daily means by averaging the 24 hourly observations for each variable.
+I am planning to use snow, rain and wind datas as only 0 or grater than 0 which will be easy to see the affect of the weather .

 -Energy Data:

 Daily energy consumption data (in kWh) will be obtained from Tesla.
 The raw dataset provided by Tesla includes additional variables such as charging start and end times, duration, location, and charger type.
 These irrelevant fields will be filtered out to retain only the total energy charged per day.